atulkamble/docker-hello-world/README.md

 - Basic knowledge of Docker commands
 - Minikube (optional, for Kubernetes deployment)
 - kubectl (optional, for Kubernetes management)
+- AWS CLI and eksctl (for EKS deployment)
+- Azure CLI (for AKS deployment)

 ## Getting Started